April 18, 2020, Kathmandu

-Nepalese market saw growth in smartphone business in this and the previous decades, and it is also estimated that this market will expand over time.
-From the data and reports from significant Telecommunications’ of Nepal more than 10 million people in Nepal have their hands on the smartphone.
+Nepalese market saw growth in the smartphone business in this and the previous decades, and it is also estimated that this market will expand over time.
+From the data and reports from significant Telecommunications’ of Nepal, more than 10 million people in Nepal have their hands on the smartphone.

-The central occupancy of people in the different distribution of smartphone consists of cheap and readily available Chine and Indian brand smartphones.
-Mainly used for storing data such as personal photos, videos, call logs, email, text messages, entertainment, web browsing, Internet, social media and another day to day activities smartphones have become a common commodity for Nepalese.
+The central occupancy of people in the different distribution of smartphones consists of cheap and readily available Chine and Indian brand smartphones.
+Mainly used for storing data such as personal photos, videos, call logs, email, text messages, entertainment, web browsing, Internet, social media, and another day to day activities, smartphones have become a common commodity for Nepalese.
 People readily buy these smartphones without giving any second thought on its security and build side as they aren’t aware of the massive plethora of attack vectors and vulnerabilities that they carry.

 The smartphone is not the only factor that is to be blamed if some mishap or virtual attack on a mobile device user takes place.
-The basic understanding of technology, Internet, duties, and responsibilities, consciousness and awareness are also to be taken into account.
+The basic understanding of technology, the Internet, duties, and responsibilities, consciousness, and awareness are also to be taken into account.

 Scams, data leak(theft and piracy), phishing, blackmailing, etc. can take place if the user is not acquainted with the proper knowledge of using the smartphone.
 Here I will give safety and prevention measures to keep yourself and your loved ones safe, and to keep out from compromising your data !!